ushering/BernoulliGenerator/README.rst

     1 & i\textrm{th flip is “tail”} \end{cases}

 In order to decide whether :math:`Y` is greater or less than :math:`p`, we need to generate the binary expansion of :math:`Y` bit by bit and compare them with the corresponding bits of :math:`p`.
-Once we find the smallest :math:`k` such that :math:`a_k\neq b_k`, we will stop flipping the coin.
+Once we find the smallest :math:`k` such that :math:`a_k\neq B_k`, we will stop flipping the coin.
 Then, :math:`X` can be generated as follows:

 .. math::